Wendish Schafkopf: Scoring

 The side with the Old Ones (or the soloist) wins if they have scored at least 61 points.
 The side with fewer than 30 points is Schneider and a side with no tricks at all is Schwarz ("black").

 Scoring is determined on the basis of prior agreement.
 It is customary to play from a kitty into which each player deposits a certain amount of coins or counters before the start of the game.

 Variants

 As in many card games, there are several variants of Wendish Schafkopf:

 Dreiwendsch

-Basically the same rules apply to Dreiwendsch, a game for three players, as for Wendish Schafkopf.
+Basically the same rules apply to the three-player game Dreiwendsch as for Wendish Schafkopf except that there are no partnerships.
 The dealing of cards is the same as in Skat, packets of 3-4-3.
 However, two cards are not placed in the middle after 1st packet, but only after 2nd packet.
-These 2 cards are taken up by the player with the O / Q (or, if pre-agreed, by forehand) and exchanged for 2 others.
+These 2 cards are taken up by the player with the / (or, if pre-agreed, by forehand) and exchanged for 2 others.
 This player becomes the soloist; the other two players together form the opposing team.
 In Dreiwendsch there are only solo games.

 If none of the three players wants to play a solo game, everyone plays against everyone else.